pimoroni/flotilla-pre/linux/README.md

 * Flotilla Daemon
 * Flotilla Dock Firmware

-Don't use these files if you're not a competent Pi user, and if you haven't already installed flotilla-offline.
+Don't use these files if you're not a competent linux user.

 #Requirements